 ALMA is a single telescope of revolutionary design, composed initially of 66 high-precision antennas, and operating at wavelengths of 0.32 to 3.6 mm.
 Its main 12-metre array has fifty antennas, 12 metres in diameter, acting together as a single telescope — an interferometer.
 An additional compact array of four 12-metre and twelve 7-metre antennas complements this.
 The 66 ALMA antennas can be arranged in different configurations, where the maximum distance between antennas can vary from 150 metres to 16 kilometres, which give ALMA a powerful variable “zoom”.
 It will be able to probe the Universe at millimetre and submillimetre wavelengths with unprecedented sensitivity and resolution, with a vision up to ten times sharper than the Hubble Space Telescope, and complementing images made with the VLT Interferometer.

 Science with ALMA

-ALMA is the most powerful telescope for observing the cool Universe — molecular gas and dust as well as the relic radiation of the Big Bang.
+ALMA is the most powerful telescope for observing the cool Universe — molecular gas and dust.
 ALMA will study the building blocks of stars, planetary systems, galaxies and life itself.
 By providing scientists with detailed images of stars and planets being born in gas clouds near our Solar System, and detecting distant galaxies forming at the edge of the observable Universe, which we see as they were roughly ten billion years ago, it lets astronomers address some of the deepest questions of our cosmic origins.

 ALMA was inaugurated in 2013, but early scientific observations with a partial array began in 2011.
 See press release eso1137 for more information.

 ALMA has consistenly produced unique and spectacular results.
 The fields in which it has delivered its most outstanding results include: